La Tosca (1918 film)

-La Tosca is a lost 1918 American drama silent film directed by Edward José and written by Charles E. Whittaker after the play La Tosca by Victorien Sardou.
+La Tosca is a 1918 American drama silent film directed by Edward José and written by Charles E. Whittaker after the play La Tosca by Victorien Sardou.
 The film stars Pauline Frederick, Frank Losee, Jules Raucourt, Henry Hebert and W.H.
 Forestelle.
+Some of the film was shot on location in Jacksonville and Fort Marion, Florida.
 The film was released on March 25, 1918, by Paramount Pictures.

+Another film adaptation of the play was made in Italy in the same year, starring Francesca Bertini.